PeterBrooksbank/peterbrooksbank.com/input/posts/creating-blog-wyam.md

 ---
 A common piece of advice I see on Twitter from people in the industry with blogs is to write the posts for yourself as an archive of what you've done.
 So what better place to start than this blog?

 I've attempted to start a blog several times over the years at this point.
 It never seems to get out the door, whether it's making sure the design is correct, the performance as fast as possible, the CI/CD pipelines are setup or that SSL is correctly configured.
 Still, it never gets out the door.
-Having read [ReWork](https://basecamp.com/books/rework) lately I decided to treat my blog like an MVP (mimimum viable product), getting something out the door and refining it later.
+Having read [ReWork](https://basecamp.com/books/rework) lately I decided to treat my blog like an MVP (minimum viable product), getting something out the door and refining it later.

 ## Why Wyam